Computational Engineering meets Computational Molecular Sciences

 Location: IAM Seminarraum, TU Braunschweig

-This workshop brings together researchers and students from the Computational Sciences in Engineering (CSE) and Artificial Intelligence for Molecular Sciences (AIMS) programs to explore common interests and connect across the two fields.
-We want to identify overlapping research topics, exchange ideas on new developments, and get to know each other better.
-The workshop is open to all members of the university, and a few invited speakers will give short pitches on current topics of interest.
+This workshop brings together researchers from Computational Engineering and Computational Molecular Sciences to explore common research interests and connect across the two fields.
+We want to exchange ideas on new developments, get to know each other better and identify topics for joint research proposals.

 • AI-accelerated materials design (e.g., predicting properties of advanced engineering materials)